hhthacker/Stretcher/README.md

 # Stretcher
 NSS full stack capstone to generate sequences of stretches to be practiced as goals.
-It's a stretch goal generator!

 # Technologies Used:
 * C#.Net